MobilityData/gbfs/gbfs.md

     * Optional files may 404 - a 404 of an optional file should not be considered an error, it just indicates that the publisher has chosen not to publish this data
 * Auto-Discovery:
     * This specification supports auto-discovery
-    * The location of the auto-discovery file will be provided in the HTML <head> area of the vehicleshare landing page hosted at the URL specified in the url field of the system_infomation.json file
+    * The location of the auto-discovery file will be provided in the HTML <head> area of the bikeshare landing page hosted at the URL specified in the url field of the system_infomation.json file
     * This is referenced via a _link_ tag with the following format:
-      * `<link rel="gvfs" type="application/json" href="https://www.example.com/data/gvfs.json" />`
+      * `<link rel="gbfs" type="application/json" href="https://www.example.com/data/gbfs.json" />`
     * Reference:
       * https://developers.facebook.com/docs/sharing/best-practices#tags
       * https://dev.twitter.com/cards/markup